-This clearly shows that if you measure success in other ways it is possible to have a very financially rewarding career.
+Their answers clearly show that if you measure success in other ways, it is possible to have an enriching career.

-If you were sceptical you could say that they have loads of money it is easy to say that.
-It might just be that they got all that money because the measured their success in a better way and didn't just make shrewd business decisions.
+If you were sceptical, you could say that as they have loads of money, it is easy to give alternative measurements of success.
+It might just be that they got all that money because they measured their success in a better way and didn't just make wise business decisions.

 I assume that happiness is important to you, even if you are currently sacrificing your happiness for more money.

 Below is Maslow's hierarchy of needs.
-Maslow was an American psychologist who published a study in 1943 about what motivate humans.
+Maslow was an American psychologist who published a study in 1943 on human motivation.

-Money is absolutely an important factor in everyone's life but above and beyond your basic physiological and safety needs, more money probably won't create long term happiness.
+Money is an essential factor in everyone's life, but above and beyond your basic physiological and safety needs, more money probably won't create long term happiness.
 Although you may feel money may help with self-esteem because you can buy a Rolex to tell everyone how successful you are, studies have proven that buying fancy stuff for yourself is unlikely to be the best way to boost your happiness or self-esteem.

 Live with no regrets

-I first saw this list in a TED talk many years ago but it still is just as powerful to me today.
+I first saw this list in a TED talk many years ago, but it is still just as powerful today.
 Bronnie Ware was a nurse that looked after people in the final chapter of their lives when they were close to death.

 Here were the top 5 regrets of people on their deathbed: